 Various Brands and Methods

-Back in 1974, the government of Mexico issued a formal declaration known as a Declaration for the Protection of the Appellation of Tequila.
+In 1974, the government of Mexico issued a formal declaration known as the “Declaration for the Protection of the Appellation of Tequila.”
 They did this because of tequila’s geographical origin and also in order to protect the reputation of the drink while keeping the production standards regulated and high.
 The declaration made tequila of geographical importance to Mexico.
-The passed law stated that tequila can officially only be produced in certain areas of the country because these places have the right soil and climate to grow Blue Weber Agave plant.
+The passed law stated that tequila can officially only be produced in certain areas of the country because these places have the right soil and climate to grow the Blue Weber Agave plant.

 This law made sure that only Mexico could claim the use of the word “tequila” on the world stage.
 Also, the declaration ensured that only drinks made with Blue Weber Agave grown in specific areas can be labelled “Tequila.”
 Since Mexico is a member of the Paris Convention for the Protection of Industrial Property, the World Trade Organization (WTO) and certain other international treaties like NAFTA, the nation was able to protect the standards of tequila production.
 Anyone who wants to be involved in tequila production is required to obtain a license or permit from the government of Mexico.